Kitt-AI/Kitt-AI.github.io/README.md

    `USER.github.io/PRODUCT`
 2. build a `gh-pages` branch and push an `index.html` file
 3. push `CNAME` with content: `PRODUCT.your.domain`
-4. set a CNAME record on your domain provider site pointing `PRODUCT.kitt.ai` to `USER.github.io` (*note*: **not** `USER.github.io/PRODUCT` with the subdirectory name
+4. set a CNAME record on your domain provider site pointing `PRODUCT.your.domain` to `USER.github.io` (*note*: **not** `USER.github.io/PRODUCT` with the subdirectory name